k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

     SELECT * FROM CASES WHERE ACTIVITY_ID IN (...)
     ~~~

   * Additional parameters can be added to the WHERE clause if needed.
-For example, to filter the cases by the status.
+For example, to filter cases by their status.

 * **Stage 1**, an empty Stage added to the template to indicate that additional activities can be performed on the data prior to loading it to the target DB.